 One day I was researching different cameras, as one does in their endless free time, and went down the rabbit hole and discovered medium format.
 Right away I fell in love and become obsessed with this camera.
 I spent around 3 weeks with this camera back in November and it was a joy to shoot.
 I have recently purchased it, with it’s glorious 80mm 1.9 and still love shooting it every bit as before.

 Recently I picked up a Nikon F5.
 I've had my eyes on Nikon F series cameras for awhile now, as I have Nikon DSLR's as well as a multitude of lens, so to be able to use those modern lenses on a film camera would be a a dream.
-After shooting a roll, I'm very pleased with the results, the autofocus was nailed almost every time and the images are fairly sharp.
-I can't wait to experiment more with it and various lenses.
+After shooting a few rolls, I'm very pleased with the results, the autofocus was nailed almost every time and the images are fairly sharp.
+I've also recently purchased a Nikon F3 for my fiancé, so almost all of my main shooters are Nikon now.

 8mm and 16mm Cine Cameras